cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ~~~~
 {: #rfc9162_sha256_inclusion_receipt_header align="left" title="Example inclusion receipt decoded protected header"}

-The vds in the protected header is necessary to understand the vdp in the unprotected header.
+The VDS in the protected header is necessary to understand the VDP in the unprotected header.

-The CBOR Extended Diagnostic Notation (EDN) for the inclusion proof in the Unprotected Header is:
+The EDN for the inclusion proof in the Unprotected Header is:

 ~~~~ cbor-diag
 [                                   / Inclusion proof 1             /